support from your company

 You should apply online and send your supporting documents, including references and academic transcripts, to the Sloan admissions team.

-You will receive an initial decision on your application within two to three weeks of submission.
+You will receive an initial decision on your application within one week of submission.

-If shortlisted for an admissions interview, you will be requested to take the GMAC Soft Skills Assessment and the Kira video assessment as part of our holistic evaluation process.
+If shortlisted for an admissions interview, you will be requested to take the Kira video assessment as part of our holistic evaluation process.

 You will then be invited to attend an interview with senior admissions staff or LBS Sloan alumni.

-Following this, you should receive a final decision within two to three weeks with a deadline in which the offer must be accepted.
+Following this, you should receive a final decision within one week with a deadline in which the offer must be accepted.

-The whole process generally takes six to eight weeks.
+The whole process generally takes four to six weeks.

 If your application is not successful, please review the admissions criteria against your application and ensure that your experience and objectives are aligned with the admissions criteria.